-When you enter into a contract with WDA to buy and sell Crypto Assets, that contract provides you with certain rights and imposes certain responsibilities; the contract, and your contractual right to the crypto assets that you may buy, hold and sell, or transfer externally?, pursuant to the contract, constitute a security or derivative.
-In particular, the contract you sign with WDA enables you to buy, sell and hold, or transfer externally, Crypto Assets without the need for you to receive and hold your Crypto Assets in your own private wallet.
+When you enter into a contract with WDA in connection with buying and selling Crypto Assets, that contract provides you with certain rights and imposes certain responsibilities; the contract, and your contractual right to the crypto assets that you may buy, hold and sell, or transfer externally, pursuant to the contract, constitute a security or derivative.
+In particular, the contract you sign with WDA enables you to, among other things, buy, sell and hold, or transfer externally, Crypto Assets without the need for you to receive and hold your Crypto Assets in your own private wallet.
 We refer to this as a “custodial wallet” system.
 A custodial wallet system may also expose you to insolvency risk (credit risk), fraud risk or proficiency risk on the part of WDA or the custodians designated to hold your Crypto Assets.

 (11) No Voting Rights

 Certain Crypto Assets confer a right to vote on topics that may directly and indirectly affect functionality and economics of a particular Crypto Asset, including: changes to block reward amounts, inflation percentages, consensus modelling or governance models.
 WDA does not enable any voting functionality to Wealthsimple Crypto users.

 WDA is not a member of the Canadian Investor Protection Fund.
 Crypto Assets purchased or held in an account with WDA are not protected by the Canadian Investor Protection Fund, the Canadian Deposit Insurance Corporation or any other investor protection insurance scheme.

 (13) Commission and Other Charges for Trading